HOA foreclosure auctions are one potential source to buy houses to flip. What is a HOA foreclosure auction and how do they work?

 To understand HOA foreclosures, we must first understand HOA liens.

-Many people do not realize that HOAs have the power to place a lien or foreclose on the homeowner’s property if the monthly HOA dues or special assessments are not paid.
+HOAs have the power to place a lien or foreclose on the homeowner’s property if the monthly HOA dues or special assessments are not paid.

 Liens “attach” to the homeowner’s property title and are normally recorded at the County Recorder’s office.
 The homeowner is responsible for paying the back HOA dues along with any charges including late fees, assessments, fines and interest.
 Once the HOA places a lien on a property, the homeowners will have a harder time selling or refinancing it, because the title is now defective.